openhab/org.openhab.binding.zwave/doc/shenzhen/powerplug_0_0.md

 ### Parameter 10: Button On/Off Enable

 Enable/Disable top button function
-If this parameter is set to ‘1’, users can turn on and off the wall plug by pressing the button on the top of the wall plug.
-If this parameter is set to ‘0’, the wall plug cannot be turned on and off by pressing the button.
+<p&gtIf this parameter is set to ‘1’, users can turn on and off the wall plug by pressing the button on the top of the wall plug.
+If this parameter is set to ‘0’, the wall plug cannot be turned on and off by pressing the button.</p&gt
 The following option values may be configured -:

 | Value  | Description |